-Batching with TAD 3 means performing up to six activities in numerical order as one sequence.
+By batching TAD 3 performs the activities of the selected recipe as one sequence.
 The batching sequence can be repeated a defined number of times.

 As batching is performed, the instrument function is supervised and possible alarms will be given.
 Printing of alarms and batched weights can be performed on a connected printer.